FE 'tkGooies' system

 Tcl-Tk can be used for post-processing of NX results by using SmartDO (Smart Design Optimization) software.

-This Who Uses Tcl? page at wiki.tcl.tk lists many more companies and organizations that use Tcl-Tk.
+This Who Uses Tcl? page at the Tclers' Wiki lists many more companies and organizations that use Tcl-Tk.

-This freedomenv.com site is the only site that I know of (up to 2016 October) that is trying to provide 'many, many, robust, end-user Tcl-Tk utilities' --- in a wide range of application areas --- along with comments in the code that are intended to help others to write such utilities using Tcl-Tk. :-)
+This freedomenv.com site is the only site that I know of (up to 2019 June) that is trying to provide many, many, robust, 'end-user' Tcl-Tk utilities --- in a wide range of application areas --- along with comments in the code that are intended to help others to write such utilities using Tcl-Tk. :-)

 FE 'tkGooies' . . . .
 Lots of GUI Hammers for Your Various Nails.

-The code samples in the category pages provide Tcl-Tk scripting beginners (and some experienced developers) examples of Tcl-Tk code that use techniques, command-line tools, and options that they may not be experienced in using.
-Hence these are development time-savers.
+The code samples in these 'tkGooie' category pages provide to Tcl-Tk scripting beginners (and some experienced developers) examples of Tcl-Tk code that use Tcl-Tk techniques, Tk code parameters, and shell script options that they may not be experienced in using.

 To return to a previously visited web page, click on the